Ac6Embedded/vscode-zephyr-workbench/README.md

 To flash and to debug the application on your target, external tools are required.
 Depending on needs, your might have to install some of the following software tools on your workstation:
 * LinkServer Debug Host Tools
 * J-Link Debug Host Tools

+Additionally a driver software might be required to connect to your JTAG probe.

+On MacOSX, due to many dependencies, Homebrew is required to install external tools and python.

 ## Usage
 Zephyr Workbench provides a dedicated panel, to access it, click on the "Zephyr Workbench" logo on the left